isabella232/presentation-druxt_101/slides.md

 </div>

 <!--
-And Druxt comprises of 8 notable core modules, such as DruxtBlocks, DruxtViews and DruxtEntity, with more to come in the future.
+And Druxt comprises of 8 notable core modules, with several in the pipeline, including DruxtAuth.

+You can also create your own custom modules by extending the DruxtModule component.
 -->

 ---